egor0743/Market-store-analysis-/README.md

 Cloud Deployment:
 - The Power BI file, containing all the visualizations and analysis, is hosted in the cloud for easy access and sharing.
 - The code and SQL scripts for the database design are available in this repository.
-You can find the Power BI visualizations [here]().
+To view the Power BI visualizations, download the files from the TestDB-BI folder and open the testDB Power BI file located in the repository.

 # Fragments from PowerBI
 ![image](https://github.com/user-attachments/assets/bb4ae940-5824-4282-8bdb-ede8238665ef)